digitranslab/fwego/docs/development/ci-cd.md

 # FAQ

-## How new version of Baserow is released to Dockerhub
+## How new version of Fwego is released to Dockerhub

 1. Create an MR from develop to master and merge it.
 2. Wait for the merge commit pipeline succeed on master which will build and test the images.
-3. Tag the merge commit in the GitLab GUI with the git tag being the Baserow version (1.8.2, 1.0, etc).
+3. Tag the merge commit in the GitLab GUI with the git tag being the Fwego version (1.8.2, 1.0, etc).
 4. GitLab will make a new pipeline for the tag which will push the images built in step 2 to Dockerhub.